2022 Made in Minnesota holiday gift guide

 Media Subscriptions

-Full disclosure—in addition to being a subscriber, I frequently contribute to the Heavy Table and have written a couple of stories for Racket.
+Full disclosure—in addition to being a subscriber, I write for the Heavy Table and Racket.

-The Heavy Table email newsletters ($5/month and up), The Heavy Table
+The Heavy Table Substack newsletters (starting at $5/month), The Heavy Table

 Founded by former CityPages staffers, Racket is an online alternative publication that covers Twin Cities news, politics, arts and culture, and food and drink with an irreverent, proudly progressive slant.
 Like the Heavy Table, their dining coverage tends to cover under-the-radar spots, often highlighting immigrant, BIPOC, and queer-owned businesses.